Environmental Services Division

 Municipal Separate Storm Sewer System (MS-4) Locality (Frequently Asked Question):

-Neither The City of Franklin or Southampton County are MS-4 localities as defined by the Virginia Department of Environmental Quality.
-Both Localities are located in the Chowan River Watershed which discharges into the Blackwater and Nottoway Rivers respectively.
-Both rivers discharge into the Chowan River in North Carolina.
-The other Hampton Roads Communities discharge into the James River/Chesapeake Bay Watershed and are MS-4 permit holders.
+The City of Franklin is not an MS-4 locality as defined by the Virginia Department of Environmental Quality.
+The City of Franklin is located in the Chowan River Watershed which includes the Blackwater, Meherrin, and Nottoway Rivers and their tributaries.
+The other Hampton Roads Communities drain into the James River/Chesapeake Bay Watershed and are MS-4 permit holders.